bart-kroon/TM1/doc/running.md

 It is assumed that the reader has read the CTC document [[5]](/README.md#references) first.
 This description does not replace that document.

-Use the following steps to encode a bitstream and render a viewport:
+Use the following steps to encode bitstream and render viewports for a single sequence:

-* MIV anchor and MIV view anchor:
+### MIV Main anchor

 1. Run the TMIV encoder
+2. For all rate points RP0 ..
+RP4:
+   1. If the rate point is not RP0:
       1. Run the VVenC encoder on all video sub bitstreams
-    1. Run the VVdeC decoder on all video sub bitstreams
+      2. Run the TMIV multiplexer
+   2. For all viewports (source views and pose traces):
-    1. Run the TMIV decoder to decode the MIV bitstream to render a viewport
+      1. Run the TMIV decoder to decode the bitstream and render the viewport

-* MIV decoder-side depth estimating anchor:
+### MIV DSDE anchor

  1. Run the TMIV encoder
+ 2. For all rate points RP0 ..
+RP4:
+    1. If the rate point is not RP0:
        1. Run the VVenC encoder on all video sub bitstreams
-    1. Run the VVdeC decoder on all video sub bitstreams
+       2. Run the TMIV multiplexer
-    1. Run the TMIV decoder only to decode the bitstream
+    2. Run the TMIV decoder to decode the bitstream and output the view parameters
-    1. Run the Immersive Video Depth Estimator (IVDE)
+    3. Run the Immersive Video Depth Estimator (IVDE)
+    4. For all viewports (source views and pose traces):
        1. Run the TMIV renderer to render a viewport

-* Best reference:
+### Best reference

+1. For all viewports (source views and pose traces):
    1. Run the TMIV renderer to render a viewport

 ### Running the TMIV encoder

-For this example, we will be using the MIV anchor [A_1_TMIV_encode.json](/config/ctc/miv_anchor/A_1_TMIV_encode.json) configuration and [A.json](/config/ctc/sequences/A.json) sequence configuration on sequence A (ClassroomVideo) with 97 input frames starting from frame 23.
+For this example, we will be using the MIV anchor [A_1_TMIV_encode.json](/config/ctc/miv_main_anchor/A_1_TMIV_encode.json) configuration and [A.json](/config/ctc/sequences/A.json) sequence configuration on sequence A (ClassroomVideo) with 97 input frames starting from frame 23.

 1. Place the color and depth videos [[5]](/README.md#references) in a folder arbitrarily named `/Content` in this description.
     * Your organization or one of the maintainers of this repository may be able to provide the test sequences to you.